The details to poise your writing for success

 Companies and institutions

-Lowercase “the” in running text, even if it’s part of the official name.
+Lowercase initial “the” in running text, even if it’s part of the official name.
 This will prevent you from needing to look up hundreds of company names.
-(16: 8.67; 17: 8.68)
+(CMOS 18: 8.69)

 She attended the University of Texas at Austin.
 She studied business at the university. (even though they capitalize “The” in official company literature)